Diegometro1/CSCIE-15/03_Laravel/06_Getting_DigitalOcean_Laravel_Ready.md

 ## Enable mod_rewrite
 Laravel requires Apache's `mod_rewrite` for Routing purposes.

-To enable this module, run the following command on your DigitalOcean droplet:
+To enable this module, run the following command:

 ```xml
 $ sudo a2enmod rewrite